 I mean, if this were not the truth then why would someone go through the headache of putting a sign in the front yard, cleaning up their home, and preparing for strangers to begin calling on their home in an effort to come and take a look at it?

-This seems like quite the effort if someone was not totally ready to take on the process of selling their home.
+This seems like quite the effort if someone is not totally ready to take on the process of selling their home.

-Recently, we here at The Mobile Home Dealer, have seen that there are Sellers who put their mobile homes up for sale without the intent of ever selling it in the first place.
+Recently, we here at The Mobile Home Dealer, have seen that there are Sellers who put their mobile homes up for sale without the intent of ever selling them in the first place.

-After speaking to several Sellers who fall in to this camp we have found that the simple idea of having their home for sale is scratching the itch enough so that even if the home doesn’t sell then they still feel like they are doing “all they can” to get it sold in the first place.
+After speaking to several Sellers who fall into this camp we have found that the simple idea of having their home for sale is scratching the itch enough so that even if the home doesn’t sell they still feel like they are doing “all they can” to get it sold in the first place.

 Just this week one of our sales professionals called on a For Sale By Owner number they had found while driving through a park in the greater Sarasota area.
 Here, the Seller said that they would not be back in town until the end of November and would not be showing or speaking to anyone about buying their mobile home until then.